shavityaelshavit/COVID-19-Detection/README.md

-## Changing the model
-there is an option to change the depth of the classifier (version 0,1,2,3,4) and you can add more if you want. you can also play with the pretrained model. we choose efficientNet-b0, but you can try other.

 ## Data
 We used 2 datasets from 2 sourcses.
 * Pneumonia dataset: set of supervised X-ray images that have been labeled by radiologists as Normal / Pneumonia.